Sam131112/Noise_Models/README.md

 # Noise_Models
-The Netowrk Files have .graphml
+The Network Files have .graphml extension